Working hours arrangement

 - Continuous shift work and other schemes at 33.6 hours per week (fullycontinuousShiftAndOtherSchemes)

 - Shift/rota arrangements other than those referred to above (other shift arrangements)

 If the employee works shifts or on a rota and none of the four options at the top is stated in the employment contract, select the option “other shift arrangements”.
 If the employee does not work shifts or on a rota, select "not shift work”.

 Julie works for an industrial company with an employment contract which stipulates continuous shift work amounting to 33.6 hours per week.
 Specify “fullycontinuousShiftAndOtherSchemes”.

-Noah works in a grocery store with an employment contract which states that he must work Wednesdays from 6pm to 10pm and every Saturday from 8am to 2pm.
-Specify “not shift”.
+Noah works in a grocery store with an employment contract which states that he must work Wednesday evenings and every other Saturday.
+Specify "other shift arrangements".

 Is it mandatory

 Yes, you must state the working time arrangement for all ordinary and maritime employment.

 It is voluntary for freelancers, contractors and fee recipients.

 You should not specify the working time arrangement for pensions or other non-employment benefits.